Module 3: All about dashboard filters, trends, and reports

 Let’s also not forget to reset our filters by removing all of the previous selections, leaving only the pin for the Women’s collection property in place before clicking “Create a trend with these results?”

 Only, there’s a problem with this trend.
 While there are just about a dozen total responses identified in this search, did you notice the big drop in the CSAT score among this subset of respondents?
 Scroll over the Smileys bar!
 You’ll see a spike in concerns pertaining to product quality.
 A Hem & Stitch Product Manager needs to be alerted about this trend ASAP!
-(We’ll show you how to create this exact Alert in Video 6.
-Don’t miss the exciting conclusion to this storyline!)
+(We’ll show you how to create this exact Alert in Module 6).

 Are you ready for today's CSAT filtering challenge?